Nick Higbee is bb7’s resident rock star. He designs user-friendly products by day and plays covers by night (when he’s not clowning around).

 Q: What is one thing you cannot work without?

 A team of fellow skeptics.
 I feed off of other people who ask, “Why?”
-It’s finding new points of view in hidden places and challenging conventions that drives innovation.
+It’s finding new points of view in hidden places and challenging conventions that drive innovation.

 Q: What is something no one knows about you?